Mining Intelligence and News

 Summary:

-Mining at Cowal currently centres on the E42 deposit, with underground development of the GRE46 deposit underway, and studies ongoing for the E41 and E46 Open Pits.
+Mining at Cowal centres on the E42 deposit, with underground development of the GRE46 deposit underway, and studies ongoing for the E41 and E46 Open Pits.
 The gold deposits occur within the 40km by 15km wide Lake Cowal Volcanic Complex.
 The deposits occur within a 5km (n-s) by 2km (e-w) trend known as the Gold Corridor.

 The gold deposits, E42, E41, E46 and GRE46 are structurally hosted, epithermal to mesothermal gold deposits occurring within and marginal to a >500m thick dioritic to gabbroic intrusion (Muddy Lake Diorite) doming the stratigraphically upright andesitic and dacitic volcaniclastic rocks and lavas.
 The CGO tenements also host the copper-gold porphyry prospect at Marsden/E43, and the volcanogenic-massive sulphide prospect at Decoy/E35.